Electronic Transfer Account

-- Recipients of one of the following types of federal government payments: Civil Service; Department of Labor/Black Lung Benefits; Retirement; Military Retirement; Railroad Retirement; Social Security; Supplemental Security Income (SSI); or Veterans Benefits
+- Recipients of one of the following types of federal government payments: Civil Service; Black Lung Benefits; Retirement; Military Retirement; Railroad Retirement; Social Security; Supplemental Security Income (SSI); or Veterans Benefits

 HOW DO I FIND AN ELECTRONIC TRANSFER ACCOUNT PROVIDER?

-- The United States Treasury Department’s Electronic Transfer Account website: www.eta-find.gov/ will allow people to search for local financial institutions that provide ETA accounts.
+- The United States Treasury Department’s Electronic Transfer Account website, https://fiscal.treasury.gov/eft/, will allow people to search for local financial institutions that provide ETA accounts.
 Also, participating banks, credit unions, and savings and loans will display an ETA sign at their locations.

 * Of course, people with existing checking or savings accounts can also request that their federal benefit check be deposited electronically.
 Since they already have accounts, they do not need to open a special account for the SOLE purpose of receiving the electronic transfer.